gabrielsoltz/metahub/README.md

 # Filters

-You can filter the findings and resources that you get from Security Hub in different ways and combine all of them to get exactly what you are looking for, then re-use those filters to create alerts.
+You can filter the security findings and resources that you get from your source in different ways and combine all of them to get exactly what you are looking for, then re-use those filters to create alerts.

 - [Security Hub Filtering](#security-hub-filtering)
 - [Security Hub Filtering using YAML templates](#security-hub-filtering-using-yaml-templates)